jamesleeht/XamarinMarsHOL/README.md

 These nugets allow us to communicate with the bot using pre-defined methods and classes, without the need for manually writing HTTP calls.

 Click on the `MarsBuddyBlank` submodule in this repository to download the starting project.

+## Finishing Point
+You can see the final completions for both the missions and challenges in the `CompletedScreenshots` folder.

+You can also find the completed project in the submodule above under `MarsBuddyComplete`.